Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Our Framework

 where $\nnFull$ and $\nnFeat$ are respectively multi-layer perceptron (MLP) and convolutional neural networks.
-Specifically, $\nnFull$ is implemented as a multi-task network with three separate predictions $\predSaBin$, $\predSaMc$ and $\predSaReg$ for each of the parameter groups $\saBin$, $\saMc$ and $\saReg$ of the scene model.
-And $\nnFeat$ is introduced for feature extraction.
-Note that similar to~\cite{Wang_2019_CVPR}, this module is also able to exploit rich simulated data during training.
-We leave this extension to future work.
+Note that similar to~\cite{Wang_2019_CVPR}, this module is also able to exploit rich simulated data during training, but we leave this extension to future work.